abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## License

-Unless otherwise stated, the data in this repository are licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
+The data in this repository are licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).

 You may copy, redistribute, modify, and use the dataset, including for training machine-learning models, for noncommercial purposes.